nicksstapleton/blog/_posts/2023-09-03-logos-resources.md

 [Direct link to Logos Page](https://partner.logosbible.com/click.track?CID=453900&AFID=467957&nonencodedurl=https://www.logos.com/nickstapleton)

 ### Seminary Students
-Logos 10 Gold
+- Logos 10 Gold
-Academic Essentials
+- Academic Essentials

 ### Pastors
-Logos 10 Platinum
+- Logos 10 Platinum
-Logos 10 Reformed Gold
+- Logos 10 Reformed Gold

 ### Reference
-ESV Study Bible
+- ESV Study Bible
-CSB Study Bible
+- CSB Study Bible
-NIV Biblical Theology Study Bible Notes (NIVBTSB
+- NIV Biblical Theology Study Bible Notes (NIVBTSB
-The IVP Bible Background Commentary
+- The IVP Bible Background Commentary
-An Introduction to the New Testament
+- An Introduction to the New Testament by D.A Carson and Douglas Moo

 ### Bible Dictionaries
-The New Bible Dictionary, 3rd ed.
+- The New Bible Dictionary, 3rd ed.
-Zondervan Illustrated Bible Dictionary
+- Zondervan Illustrated Bible Dictionary
-IVP Bible Dictionary Series
+- IVP Bible Dictionary Series

 ### Commentaries
-New Bible Commentary
+- New Bible Commentary
-Handbook on the New Testament Use of the Old Testament by G.K.
-Beale Commentary on the New Testament Use of the Old Testament by D.A.
-Carson Exegetical Summaries
+- Handbook on the New Testament Use of the Old Testament by G.K.
+Beale
+- Commentary on the New Testament Use of the Old Testament by D.A.
+Carson
+- Exegetical Summaries
-Pillar New Testament Commentaries
+- Pillar New Testament Commentaries
-ESV Expository Commentary Series
+- ESV Expository Commentary Series
-Zondervan Exegetical Commentary Series
+- Zondervan Exegetical Commentary Series
-New International Commentary NT and OT Series
+- New International Commentary NT and OT Series
-New International Greeek Testament Commentary Series Baker Commentary on the New Testament
+- New International Greeek Testament Commentary Series
+- Baker Commentary on the New Testament
-NIV Application Commentary Series
+- NIV Application Commentary Series
-New American Commentary Series
+- New American Commentary Series

 ### Systematic Theology
-Short Studies in Systematic Theology Series
+- Short Studies in Systematic Theology Series
-Faithful Theology: An Introduction (Short Studies in Systematic Theology) by Graham Cole The Trinity: An Introduction (Short Studies in Systematic Theology) by Scott Swain
+- Faithful Theology: An Introduction (Short Studies in Systematic Theology) by Graham Cole
+- The Trinity: An Introduction (Short Studies in Systematic Theology) by Scott Swain
-Atonement: An Introduction (Short Studies in Systematic Theology) by Jeremy Treat Finding the Right Hills to Die On: The Case for Theological Triage (The Gospel Coalition) | Logos Bible Software by Gavin Ortlund
+- Atonement: An Introduction (Short Studies in Systematic Theology) by Jeremy Treat
+- Finding the Right Hills to Die On: The Case for Theological Triage by Gavin Ortlund
-A Little Book for New Theologians: Why and How to Study Theology by Kelly Kapic Christian Theology: The Biblical Story and Our Faith by Christopher W. Morgan and Robert A. Peterson Guidebook for Instruction in the Christian Religion by Herman Bavinck Reformed Dogmatics, Abridged in One Volume by Herman Bavinck Reformed Dogmatics (4 vols.) by Herman Bavinck Institutes of the Christian Religion by John Calvin Foundations of Evangelical Theology
+- A Little Book for New Theologians: Why and How to Study Theology by Kelly Kapic
+- Christian Theology: The Biblical Story and Our Faith by Christopher W. Morgan and Robert A. Peterson
+- Guidebook for Instruction in the Christian Religion by Herman Bavinck
+- Reformed Dogmatics, Abridged in One Volume by Herman Bavinck
+- Reformed Dogmatics (4 vols.) by Herman Bavinck
+- Institutes of the Christian Religion by John Calvin
+- Foundations of Evangelical Theology

 ### Biblical Theology
-God’s Kingdom through God’s Covenants: A Concise Biblical Theology by Peter Gentry and Stephen Wellum The Drama of Scripture: Finding our Place in the Biblical Story by Craig Bartholomew and Michael Goheen New Studies in Biblical Theology
+- God’s Kingdom through God’s Covenants: A Concise Biblical Theology by Peter Gentry and Stephen Wellum
+- The Drama of Scripture: Finding our Place in the Biblical Story by Craig Bartholomew and Michael Goheen
+- New Studies in Biblical Theology
-God’s Kingdom through God’s Covenants: A Concise Biblical Theology  by Peter Gentry and Stephen Wellum A New Testament Biblical Theology: The Unfolding of the Old Testament in the New by G.K.
-Beale The King in His Beauty: A Biblical Theology of the Old and New Testaments by Tom Schreiner An Old Testament Theology by Bruce Waltke
+- God’s Kingdom through God’s Covenants: A Concise Biblical Theology  by Peter Gentry and Stephen Wellum
-God’s Big Picture by Vaughan Roberts
-According to Plan by Graeme Goldsworthy
-The Temple and the Church’s Mission: A Biblical Theology of the Dwelling Place of God (New Studies in Biblical Theology) by G.K.
+- A New Testament Biblical Theology: The Unfolding of the Old Testament in the New by G.K.
 Beale
+- The King in His Beauty: A Biblical Theology of the Old and New Testaments by Tom Schreiner
+- An Old Testament Theology by Bruce Waltke
+- God’s Big Picture by Vaughan Roberts
+- According to Plan by Graeme Goldsworthy
+- The Temple and the Church’s Mission: A Biblical Theology of the Dwelling Place of God by G.K.
+Beale
-Dominion and Dynasty: A Theology of the Hebrew Bible by Stephen G Dempster
+- Dominion and Dynasty: A Theology of the Hebrew Bible by Stephen G Dempster

 ### Theological Dictionaries
-New Dictionary of Biblical Theology
+- New Dictionary of Biblical Theology
-Dictionary of Biblical Imagery
+- Dictionary of Biblical Imagery
-Dictionary for Theological Interpretation of the Bible
+- Dictionary for Theological Interpretation of the Bible

 ### Biblical Languages
-BDAG
+- BDAG
-HALOT
+- HALOT
-NIDNTTE | New International Dictionary of New Testament Theology and Exegesis
+- NIDNTTE | New International Dictionary of New Testament Theology and Exegesis

 ### Other Favorite Resources
-Knowing God by J. I. Packer
+- Knowing God by J. I. Packer
-What Is the Gospel? by Greg Gilbert
+- What Is the Gospel? by Greg Gilbert
-Basic Christianity by John Stott
+- Basic Christianity by John Stott
-On The Incarnation by Athanasius
+- On The Incarnation by Athanasius
-Christian Essentials Series
+- Christian Essentials Series
-The Crucified King: Atonement and Kingdom in Biblical and Systematic Theology by Jeremy Treat Gentle and Lowly: The Heart of Christ for Sinners and Sufferers by Dane Ortlund Women of the Word: How to Study the Bible with Both Our Hearts and Our Minds by Jen Wilkin Habits of Grace: Enjoying Jesus Through the Spiritual Disciplines by David Mathis The Cross of Christ by John Stott
+- The Crucified King: Atonement and Kingdom in Biblical and Systematic Theology by Jeremy Treat
+- Gentle and Lowly: The Heart of Christ for Sinners and Sufferers by Dane Ortlund
+- Women of the Word: How to Study the Bible with Both Our Hearts and Our Minds by Jen Wilkin
+- Habits of Grace: Enjoying Jesus Through the Spiritual Disciplines by David Mathis
+- The Cross of Christ by John Stott
-Evangelism and the Sovereignty of God by J. I. Packer Christianity and Liberalism by J. Gresham Machen
+- Evangelism and the Sovereignty of God by J. I. Packer
+- Christianity and Liberalism by J. Gresham Machen
-The Whole Christ: Legalism, Antinomianism, and Gospel Assurance--Why the Marrow Controversy Still Matters by Sinclair B. Ferguson
+- The Whole Christ: Legalism, Antinomianism, and Gospel Assurance by Sinclair B. Ferguson
-The Reformed Pastor by Richard Baxter
+- The Reformed Pastor by Richard Baxter
-The Book of Pastoral Rule
+- The Book of Pastoral Rule by St. Gregory the Great
-Mere Christianity by C. S. Lewis
+- Mere Christianity by C. S. Lewis
-Making Sense of God: Finding God in the Modern World by Timothy Keller The Reason for God: Belief in an Age of Skepticism by Timothy Keller Telling a Better Story: How to Talk about God in a Skeptical Age by Joshua D. Chatraw Confronting Christianity: 12 Hard Questions for the World's Largest Religion by Rebecca McLaughli
+- Making Sense of God: Finding God in the Modern World by Timothy Keller
+- The Reason for God: Belief in an Age of Skepticism by Timothy Keller
+- Telling a Better Story: How to Talk about God in a Skeptical Age by Joshua D. Chatraw
+- Confronting Christianity: 12 Hard Questions for the World's Largest Religion by Rebecca McLaughli
-Onward: Engaging the Culture Without Losing the Gospel by Russell D Moore Strange New World: How Thinkers and Activists Redefined Identity and Sparked the Sexual Revolution by Carl R. Trueman The Rise and Triumph of the Modern Self: Cultural Amnesia, Expressive Individualism, and the Road to Sexual Revolution by Carl R. Trueman
+- Onward: Engaging the Culture Without Losing the Gospel by Russell D Moore
+- Strange New World: How Thinkers and Activists Redefined Identity and Sparked the Sexual Revolution by Carl R. Trueman
+- The Rise and Triumph of the Modern Self: Cultural Amnesia, Expressive Individualism, and the Road to Sexual Revolution by Carl R. Trueman